Nicat-dcw/Ratio/README.md

 - Since it's new, it's missing a lot, if you want to help, don't hesitate!

 ##### *NOTE:* In the ratio plugin when you break the cobblestone, something empty may come out by chance, don't worry, this is a luck plugin, and if you see something missing, please don't forget to report it.

+### Credits
+Thanks for the icon from www.flaticon.com